Tipu Sultan: Army

 Due to their perpetual battle engagements, Haidar and Tipu required a disciplined standing army.
-Thus, Rajputs, Muslims and Bedars were enrolled for full time service replacing the local militia called the Kandachar force of agricultural origin which existed in the Mysore army earlier.
+Thus, Rajputs, Muslims and able tribal men were enrolled for full time service replacing the local militia called the Kandachar force of agricultural origin which existed in the Mysore army earlier.
 The removal of the Vokkaligas from the local militia which had taken part in wars for centuries and the imposition of higher taxes on them in place of their quit rent led indirectly to the implementation of Ryotwari system.
 Now the Ryots could not rely upon slaves for their agricultural activities since their slaves were enrolled in the army in some places.
 Besides paying higher taxes they had to endure the additional responsibility of feeding the slaves and financing their marriages.
 This led to the weakening of the system of slavery in Mysore.

 Economy

 The peak of Mysore's economic power was under Tipu Sultan in the late 18th century.
 Along with his father Hyder Ali, he embarked on an ambitious program of economic development, aiming to increase the wealth and revenue of Mysore.
 Under his reign, Mysore overtook Bengal Subah as India's dominant economic power, with highly productive agriculture and textile manufacturing.
 Mysore's average income was five times higher than subsistence level at the time.

 Tipu Sultan laid the foundation for the construction of the Kannambadi dam (present-day Krishna Raja Sagara or KRS dam) on the Kaveri river, as attested by an extant stone plaque bearing his name, but was unable to begin the construction.
 The dam was later built and opened in 1938.
 It is a major source of drinking water for the people of Mysore and Bangalore.

 The Mysore silk industry was first initiated during the reign of Tipu Sultan.
 He sent an expert to Bengal Subah to study silk cultivation and processing, after which Mysore began developing polyvoltine silk.

+The greater prominence of the Channapatna toys can be traced to patronage from Tipu Sultan, the historic ruler of Mysore, though these toys existed before this period historically given as gifts as part of Dusshera celebrations.
+It is known that he was an ardent admirer of arts, and in particular of woodwork.